warungpintar/warung-config/packages/eslint-config/README.md

 > **A note about Prettier**
 >
 > This ESLint config also includes the Prettier plugin for ESLint.
-To make this config work, make sure you also have Prettier configured.
-[Click here](#prettier) to read how.
+To make this config work, make sure you also have Prettier configured by installing the `@warungpintar/prettier-config` package.

 #### React/React Native